eoscostarica/guide.eoscostarica.io/docs/open-source-guidelines.md

 The **header** is mandatory and the **scope** of the header is optional.

 Any line of the commit message cannot be longer 100 characters!
-This allows the message to be easier to read on GitHub as well as in various git tools.
+This allows the message to be easier to read on GitHub as well as in various `git tools`.

 The footer should contain a [closing reference to an issue](https://help.github.com/articles/closing-issues-via-commit-messages/) if any.